Area psychiatrist gives tips to help the elderly cope with social distancing

 He said right now this is allowing him to help his patients he otherwise may not have been able to assist.

-For those finding the challenges of the “new normal” worrisome Dr. McCorkle says it is ok to express your feelings.
+For those finding the challenges of the “new normal” worrisome Dr. McCorkle said it is okay to express your feelings.